tyliang/Tengyuan.Liang/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "PhD in Statistics"
-  institution = "Wharton School at University of Pennsylvania" year = 2017
+  institution = "University of Pennsylvania, Wharton School" year = 2017

 [[education.courses]]